ydahal1/ydahal1/jokes.md

-1. Why did the software developer go broke?
-Because he lost his domain in a bet.
+1. Why did the software engineer go broke?
+Because he lost his domain in a bet!

-2. Why did the cyber security expert always carry a pencil and paper?
-Because he wanted to draw his own firewalls!
+2. Why do programmers prefer dark mode?
+Because the light attracts bugs!

-3. Why did the software engineer always carry a ladder with him?
-Because he wanted to reach the cloud!
+3. Why did the computer go to the doctor?
+Because it had a virus!

-4. Why did the programmer get stuck in the shower?
-Because the instructions on the shampoo bottle said, "Lather, Rinse, Repeat," and he kept debugging it!
+4. Why did the cyber security expert bring a ladder to the office?
+To reach new heights in network security!

 [
-Wed Oct 25 01:07:33 UTC 2023
+Thu Oct 26 01:06:13 UTC 2023
  ]